mhx/dwarfs/README.md

 feature (`-DENABLE_PERFMON=OFF`), but impact should be negligible even if performance monitoring is enabled at run-time.

-To enable performance monitor, you pass a list of components for which you want to collect latency metrics, e.g.:
+To enable the performance monitor, you pass a list of components for which you want to collect latency metrics, e.g.:

 ```
-$ dwarfs test.dwarfs mnt -f -operfmon=inode_reader_v2
+$ dwarfs test.dwarfs mnt -f -operfmon=fuse
 ```

 When the driver exits, you will see output like this: